Prasophyllum caricetum: Description

 Prasophyllum caricetum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single tube-shaped leaf, shiny, bright green leaf 200-350 mm long with a whitish base.
 Between five and twenty five flowers are crowded along the flowering spike.
 The flowers are green with purplish and white petals and a white labellum.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is egg-shaped to lance-shaped, 7.5-12 mm long, about 4 mm wide and curves upwards.
 The lateral sepals are linear to lance-shaped, 7.5-12 mm long, about 4 mm wide and sometimes joined together.
 The petals are linear in shape and about the same dimensions as the lateral sepals.
 The labellum is broadly oblong or elliptic to egg-shaped, 8-14 mm long, 4-6 mm wide, turns upwards and has a wavy edge.
 Flowering occurs from December to February.

 Taxonomy and naming

 Prasophyllum caricetum was first formally described in 2000 by David Jones from a specimen collected near Cathcart and the description was published in The Orchadian.

 Distribution and habitat

-This leek orchid grows in swamps with sedges and rush-like members of the family Restionaceae between Cathcart and Majors Creek.
+This leek orchid grows in swamps with sedges and rush-like members of the family Restionaceae between Cathcart and Majors Creek in southern New South Wales.